paulp-o/zedset/README.md

 - **🔒 Privacy-First** - All processing happens in your browser, no data sent to servers
 - **⚡ Fast & Stateless** - No account required, no data persistence

-## 🚀 Quick Start

-### Online Usage

-Visit [zedset.paulp-o.dev](https://zedset.paulp-o.dev) for immediate access.

-Alternately, you can clone and run the app yourself.

 ### Self-Hosting